 It’s not just hardware that causes problems.
 According to an earlier IDC report, The Cost of Retaining Aging IT Infrastructure, most software is designed for a three-year optimal life.
 The report states: “Beyond that threshold, patching becomes a more frequent activity — and most companies lose interest in keeping up with the more frequent upgrades.
 Migrating to newer software while running on the same hardware platform creates compatibility issues and business alignment issues of its own.”

 Unfortunately, it gets worse.
 If system software is end-of-life, security patches may no longer be provided, leaving systems vulnerable.
 After five years of use, the cost of replacement climbs.

 Maintaining a modern IT environment is becoming a critical success factor for companies

 in most industries.
 Internal and external customers expect consistent service quality, which in theory should be easy to deliver with the right systems in place.
 In reality, however, many IT organisations struggle on this front – the key culprit being ageing infrastructure that continues to grow in complexity as more and more applications are added to it.
 When this happens, it’s time to consider an infrastructure migration.

 Data centres consist of complicated racks of hardware running all kinds of software, connected by a lot of cabling.
 So, when a company plans to migrate an application, a business group or perhaps the entire IT infrastructure to a new platform, it can cause a panic.

 Hold off on panicking for now.
-In next week’s blog, we’ll run through what IT managers need to consider before starting an infrastructure migration project.
+We’ll run through what IT managers need to consider before starting an infrastructure migration project here.